 - Close all applications and navigate back to your home screen.

-- In the menu, click on the “Settings” option and then click on the “Require Authentication for Purchases” under the “User Controls” option.
+- In the menu, click on the “Settings” option, and then click on “Require Authentication for Purchases” under the “User Controls” option.

-- Click on the “Never” or the “For Every 30 Minutes” option.
+- Click on the “Never” or “For Every 30 Minutes” option.

-- This should change the need for authentication for in-app purchases.
+- This should alter the need for authentication in in-app purchases.

-- Open the application for which you want to make the in-app purchase and try to make the purchase again.
+- Open the application for which you want to make an in-app purchase and try making the purchase again.

-- Check to see if you are able to make the purchase after disabling the authentication
+- Check to see if you can make the purchase after disabling the authentication.

 - Make sure that you remember to re-enable this option because keeping it disabled can put your Google Account at risk.

-If all of the above solutions fail to work for you, the last option that you are left with is to go for a complete Factory Reset of your mobile device.
-A complete reset should reinitialize all applications and services installed on your phone and it should help in getting rid of this error completely.
+If all of the above solutions fail to work for you, the last option you are left with is to perform a complete factory reset of your mobile device.
+A complete reset should reinitialize all applications and services installed on your phone, and it should help in getting rid of this error completely.